mapzen/metroextractor-cities/README.md

 Description
 -----------
-cities.json defines bounding boxes for various metro areas, which are used by [chef-metroextractor](https://github.com/mapzen/chef-metroextractor) to produce weekly extracts.
+- cities.json defines bounding boxes for various metro areas, which are used by [chef-metroextractor](https://github.com/mapzen/chef-metroextractor) to produce weekly extracts.
+- run bin/json2geojson.rb to produce cities.geojson

 Pull Requests
 -------------